JihedLablak/AndroidSltViewer/README.md

 2. While still holding, drag your finger to move the model
 3. Release to place the model in its new position

-## Tips for Best Experience

-- **Start with the sample model** to understand all the controls before importing your own files
-- **Use rotation to inspect details** by viewing the model from multiple angles
-- **Combine zoom and movement** to focus on specific parts of your model
-- **Check your STL file format** before uploading—the app supports both ASCII and Binary formats
-- **Ensure your files are valid** STL files to avoid loading errors
-- **Use rotation for initial positioning** before fine-tuning with movement gestures

 ## File Management

 ### Uploading Files